Tab stop: Tab stops on a typewriter

+Many modern typewriters have tab stops.
+These can be either fixed, usually at 8 or 10 character intervals, or user-settable.

+There were many ways to set the tab stops, from very complicated to very simple and interactive.

+The Olivetti Lettera 22 has a lever at left of the keyboard, that can be used to set (pull lever towards you) or unset (push lever away) a tab stop.
+This pushes a pin out (or in) on a metal bar at the underside of the carriage, that engages with the tab stop pawl.

 Types of tab stops

 A tab stop is a horizontal position which is set for placing and aligning text on a page.
 There are at least five kinds of tab stops in general usage in word processing or in Microsoft Word.